Keneally and Cameron

-Keneally and Cameron was an Australian television news and commentary program broadcast weekly on Sky News Australia from 2014 to 2015, co-hosted by former NSW Premier Kristina Keneally and former Federal Liberal Minister Ross Cameron.
+Keneally and Cameron is an Australian television news and commentary program broadcast weekly on Sky News Australia from 2014 to 2015, co-hosted by former NSW Premier Kristina Keneally and former Federal Liberal Minister Ross Cameron.
 The show was a replacement of axed format The Contrarians, which Keneally and Cameron had co-hosted since mid-2014.

 The series focused on mainly political topics, with the co-hosts joined by different newsmakers, politicians and commentators throughout the show, and discussed the issues of the week.
 The program aired at 4pm on Friday afternoons.
 The program had news updates from a Sky News presenter every half-hour throughout the show.

 The final segment of the show was The Team Australia Awards, named after a phrase coined by Prime Minister Tony Abbott shortly before the program premiered, in which Keneally, Cameron and their guests give awards to prominent Australians or groups.
 These awards included positive awards such as 'Team Australia MVP' to anyone the hosts thought made a positive contribution during the week, and negative awards including a yellow card and red card given to people who caused controversy or did something wrong during the week.

 Tweets were also read out during the show from viewers using the show's hashtag.
 The program was broadcast from the Sky News centre in the Sydney suburb of Macquarie Park.